plopjs/plop/README.md

 The `Add` and `Modify` actions will take care of almost every case that plop is designed to handle.
 However, plop does offer custom actions for the node/js guru.
 A custom action is a function that is provided in the actions array.
  - The custom action will be executed with the question responses as its only parameter.
  - Plop will wait for the custom action to complete before executing the next action.
- - A custom action can be syncronous or asyncronous (by returning a promise).
+ - A custom action can be synchronous or asynchronous (by returning a promise).
  - A message can be returned from the function and will be reported in the status of the action.
  - A custom action fails if the promise is rejected, or the function throws an Exception

-_See the example plopfile for a sample syncronous custom action._
+_See the [example plopfile](https://github.com/amwmedia/plop/blob/master/example/plopfile.js) for a sample synchronous custom action._

 ### Using an Actions Function
 Alternatively, `actions` can be a function that takes responses `data` as a parameter and should return an array of actions.